Talent at a glance

 - Average employee turnover rate in international Shared Service Centers is 7-8% / Strategic Staffing Solutions, 2013

 - 69% of population aged 18-35 would like to work for an international company / If Annual Survey, 2012

 - 11% year on year rise in R&D expenditure since 2005 / Lithuanian Statistics, 2013

 We know how to think big

 As a young vibrant nation we know the value of creativity, hard work and skill.
 This is why over the last 20 years we have invested heavily in our people, creating a top talent pool that speaks fluent business.

 To build great business you need great people

 From secondary school up, we foster and develop the skills and abilities necessary for modern business.
 And our success shows.
 We are 1st in the EU for mathematics, sciences and technology graduates per capita, and have the highest high school ICT literacy in Europe.
-What’s more, we have over double the EU average of young people study Engineering, Manufacturing and Construction, and surpass all other Baltic States in the amount of ICT professionals we produce each year.
+What’s more, we have double the EU average of young people study Engineering, Manufacturing and Construction, and surpass all other Baltic States in the amount of ICT professionals we produce each year.
 So you can see why we are fast becoming a hub for hi-tech innovators such as Wix, and global players like Western Union and Barclays.